 Haugan Cruises Fleet

 The Haugan Cruise Line Fleet was established more than ten years ago by its President Kjetil Haugan, with the mission to become the most luxurious cruise line fleet in the Galapagos Islands.
 Haugan Cruises can now proudly offer the newest, most up-to-date vessels in Galapagos waters: two mega-catamarans and one trimaran which exceed most other cruise lines in terms of roominess and stability.
 The Haugan Fleet feels more like a floating hotel than a small ship.
 Haugan cruises is a joint Ecuadorian and European venture with a vision of achieving high standards of excellence in inbound luxury tourism services - while benefiting local employment and respecting its social and environmental responsibilities.
 If you like Haugan’s approach to travel, you can choose add-on tours to the Andes highlands or Amazon jungle after your cruise.

 Why Book a Haugan Small Ship Cruise

 The luxurious feeling of Haugan Cruises is one of its trademarks.
 The large stateroom cabins offer so much space that you might forget you’re on a boat!
 Rooms are decorated with attentive color accents, art on the walls, wood paneling, and tastefully chosen furniture.
 The Haugan fleet prides itself on spacious social areas; its indoor lounge enjoys a wrap-around couch, bookshelves, and throw rugs.
 It’s a real treat to have the spaciousness of your vessel embody the spaciousness of the outdoor surroundings, and the Haugan fleet plays smartly on this connection.
 They built panoramic windows into the staterooms so guests can enjoy the view even from their cabins.
-The placement of the jacuzzi and sunbathing area also allows panoramic views from the deck.
+The placement of the jacuzzi and the sunbathing area also allows panoramic views from the deck.